Achievable logoAchievable logo

 • Increase task-relevant focus

-These techniques are particularly important when executing complex or new movements, dealing with pressure situations, or needing deliberate focus.
+These techniques are especially useful when you’re executing complex or new movements, performing under pressure, or needing deliberate focus.

 Diaphragmatic breathing

-One technique for achieving greater physiological and mental relaxation is diaphragmatic breathing, also known as belly breathing.
-This method is a foundational stress management strategy and serves as a precursor to many other relaxation techniques.
-By focusing attention on the breathing process, athletes can clear the mind and increase relaxation and concentration.
+One technique for increasing physiological and mental relaxation is diaphragmatic breathing, also called belly breathing.
+This method is a foundational stress-management strategy and often serves as a starting point for many other relaxation techniques.
+By directing attention to the breathing process, athletes can clear the mind and improve relaxation and concentration.

 Athletes should practice deep, rhythmic breathing in a relaxed, natural manner.
-Physiologically, diaphragmatic breathing enhances the neural mechanisms that regulate autonomic nervous system (ANS) balance.
-During deep inhalation, the lower ribs expand, and on full exhalation, the stomach settles, activating the parasympathetic nervous system (PNS), which counters the body’s fight-or-flight response.
+Physiologically, diaphragmatic breathing supports the neural mechanisms that regulate autonomic nervous system (ANS) balance.
+During deep inhalation, the lower ribs expand.
+During full exhalation, the stomach settles.
+This pattern activates the parasympathetic nervous system (PNS), which counters the body’s fight-or-flight response.

-For practical application, cueing should remain simple: take a slow nasal inhale followed by a relaxed exhale.
-Diaphragmatic breathing is presented as a core relaxation skill for athletes to build upon.
+For practical application, keep cueing simple: take a slow nasal inhale followed by a relaxed exhale.
+Diaphragmatic breathing is a core relaxation skill that athletes can build on.

 Progressive muscular relaxation

-To achieve an appropriate level of cognitive and somatic activation before performance, athletes may employ progressive muscular relaxation (PMR).
+To reach an appropriate level of cognitive and somatic activation before performance, athletes may use progressive muscular relaxation (PMR).

-PMR is a technique in which psychological and physical arousal are self-regulated through the control of skeletal muscle tension.
-Athletes tense and relax various muscle groups, helping them become aware of the difference between tension and relaxation.
+PMR is a technique in which psychological and physical arousal are self-regulated by controlling skeletal muscle tension.
+Athletes tense and relax various muscle groups, which helps them recognize the difference between tension and relaxation.

-Each cycle involves maximally tensing a muscle for about 10–15 seconds, followed by an intentional attempt to relax that muscle completely before moving on to the next group.
-With practice, athletes develop greater control over tension, allowing them to regulate their activation levels for optimal performance.
+Each cycle involves maximally tensing a muscle for about 10-15 seconds, then intentionally relaxing that muscle completely before moving on to the next group.
+With practice, athletes gain better control over tension and can regulate activation levels for optimal performance.

 Systematic desensitization